ctrlaltf2/lets-play/crates/letsplay_av_ffmpeg/src/cuda_gl/README.md

 While `cudarc` generates sys bindings for the generic subset of APIs defined in the CUDA Driver API, we need the OpenGL-specific APIs, which it does *not* generate.

 As far as I know the subset of API's this provides go down from CUDA 11.5 - 12.1.
-So it should be relatively stable and not need a re-bindgen.
+So it should be relatively stable and not need a re-bindgen for any new cuda version.
 One can be perodically done anyways using the `./bindgen.sh` script if desired.

 ## Why would we need that?